ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #Appraisal-Prerequisites title='Appraisal Policy for Evidence Prerequisites' artwork-align="left"}

-In either case the Endorsements must be generated, acquired and delivered in a secure way.
-This includes reference measurements of:

-* firmware and bootable modules taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}, and

-* encoded CoSWID tags signed by the device manufacturer, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.
+In either case the Endorsements must be generated, acquired and delivered in a secure way, including reference measurements of firmware and bootable modules taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}.
+Endorsementa MUST be encoded as SWID or CoSWID tags, signed by the device manufacturer, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} or the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.

 ## Reference Model for Challenge-Response